|

 (back to top)

-5. How long will it take me to become certified once
+4. How long will it take me to become licensed or certified once

 to as certified)